ApparentlyVenus/cv-fod-detection/README.md

 ## Context & Prior Work

 This project was informed by research on the FOD detection problem in the CV/ML space.
+The dataset used for training is FOD-i2kfx, a single-class airport runway FOD dataset available on Roboflow Universe.
 The most relevant reference is the FOD-A dataset paper:

 > Munyer, T., Huang, P-C., Huang, C., & Zhong, X. (2021).